-Two treasures of Wilton are Ambler and Millstone Farms which are active farms.
-Ambler Farm is a non-profit town-owned property that hosts several events a year, including Ambler Farm day, which is a very popular fall festival.
-They also have a farm stand and their produce can be found in local markets and the Wilton Farmer’s Market.
-The farm is also home to goats, chickens, rabbits, and sheep.
-In May 2017 they welcomed two Guinea Hogs from Stamford Nature Center.
-Also, it is free to go visit the animals.
+Two treasures of Wilton are Ambler and Millstone Farms, which are active farms.
+Ambler Farm is a non-profit town-owned property that hosts several events a year, including Ambler Farm day, a very popular fall festival.
+They also have a farm stand, and their produce can be found in local markets and the Wilton Farmer’s Market.
+The farm is also home to goats, chickens, rabbits, Guinea hogs, and sheep.
+Also, it is free to visit the animals.

-Millstone Farm is a private farm that sells their produce and pasture raised meats.
+Millstone Farm is a private farm that sells its produce and pasture-raised meats.
 The farm has many different types of vegetables and livestock.
 CSA shares of vegetables and meats are available for purchase.
-The farm will soon be adding an indoor horseback riding facility as well as a new greenhouse.
-It has also been offering yoga classes as well.

 2. Hiking Trails, Nature Preserves, and Parks

 Wilton is home to several hiking trails, nature preserves, and parks.
 There are 23 preserves and parks maintained by Wilton’s Conservation Commission.
 They all have different terrains and trails and are a great way to explore other parts of the nature of Wilton.